privacy-scaling-explorations/zkevm-specs/specs/invalid-tx-proof.md

 ## Code

 Please refer to [Begin TX execution](`src/zkevm-specs/exp_circuit.py`).
-Almost all circuit modules change more or less because tx_table changes.
+Almost all circuit modules will be changed more or less because tx_table changes.